The following rules have been established by the Susan G. Komen 3-Day® and are enforced on all official Komen 3-Day training walks.

 Children/Minors (Including baby strollers)

-All minors under the age of 18 must be accompanied by a parent or guardian at all times.
+All minors under the age of 18 must always be accompanied by a parent or guardian.
 Walkers pushing strollers should walk at the back of the group to avoid congestion.

 Any pets must be on a leash and walked at the back of the group.

 Safety is our number one priority on the 3-Day®.
 Every person participating in the training walk must listen to, understand, and adhere to the rules the training walk leader will go through before the walk begins.
 These principles of safety are in place to protect our walkers and to prevent accidents.
-On the walks, it's also critical that every participant remain alert at all times.
+On the walks, it's also critical that every participant always remain alert.

 Music on Training Walks